Wilhelm Schilling

 Wilhelm Schilling (30 January 1915 – 14 March 2000) was a Luftwaffe fighter ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II.
 For the fighter pilots, it was a measure of skill and combat success.
 He was credited with at least 50 victories in 538 missions.

 Career

 Upon finishing flight training, Wilhelm Schilling joined 3./JG 21 as an Unteroffizier.
 He gained his first victory during the Battle of France, shooting down a Hurricane fighter on 12 May 1940 over Brussels.

+On 22 June 1940, I. Gruppe of Jagdgeschwader 21 (JG 21–21st Fighter Wing) was withdrawn from France and moved to München Gladbach, present-day Mönchengladbach.
+The following day the Gruppe was ordered to Soesterberg in the Netherlands.
+On 2 July, the unit moved to Bergen op Zoom.
+Three days later, I. Gruppe of JG 21 was renamed and became the III.
+Gruppe of Jagdgeschwader 54 (JG 54–54th Fighter Wing).

-In the ensuing Battle of Britain (by which time his unit had been renamed 9./JG 54) he added three more victories: a Spitfire on 12 August 1940, another on 5 September near Ashford, and a Bristol Blenheim bomber over the North Sea on 8 November.
+In the ensuing Battle of Britain, he added three more victories: a Spitfire on 12 August 1940, another on 5 September near Ashford, and a Bristol Blenheim bomber over the North Sea on 8 November.

 The unit was then transferred to the Balkans and Bucharest, before going to the Eastern Front to prepare for Operation Barbarossa.
 His first victory of the campaign was on the second day, 23 June 1941, when he shot down a Russian SB-2 bomber.
 III./JG 54 was based in the north covering the advance to, and siege of, Leningrad.
 By the end of the year, he had 17 victories.
 He hadn't advanced his score by 14 February 1942, when he was seriously wounded by Russian ground fire.
 Returning to the Leningrad Front in March 1942, he was awarded the Ehrenpokal (Goblet of Honour) on 1 July and the German Cross in Gold on 4 August.
-But he was wounded again by anti-aircraft fire, on September 16, 1942 over Dubrovka in Bf 109 G-2 "Yellow 3" after shooting down an Il-2 bomber.
-While recovering in hospital at the front he was awarded the Ritterkreuz on 10 October for his 46 victories at the time.
+On 16 September, Schilling was wounded when his Messerschmitt Bf 109 G-2 (Werknummer 10436—factory number) was hit by anti-aircraft fire.
+Despite his injuries, he managed to land safely at Dubrovka.
+Alternatively, Schilling may have been shot down by either Kapitan Dmitriy Zosimov or Starshiy Leytenant Boris Sushkin from 21 IAP (Istrebitelny Aviatsionny Polk—Истребительный Авиационный Полк or Fighter Aviation Regiment).
+Both pilots had claimed a Bf 109 shot down on a fighter escort mission for Ilyushin Il-2 ground-attack aircraft.
+While recovering from his injuries, Schilling was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 10 October for his 46 victories at the time.